 <<Provide narrative describing the architectural reviewers report and conclusions and if the lender’s underwriter concurs with the conclusions.
 Identify any modifications to the report conclusions and provide justification.
 Confirm if the review complies with the statement of work.
 Identify deliverables included in the application package.
 Include a narrative concerning key elements of the reviews, the appropriate HUD forms, and their correspondence with the design architect.>>

+Green MIP Summary – If applicable

+<<Provide narrative discussion.
+Confirm that the design and energy conservation measures will comply with ORCFs program guidance for energy and water reductions after retrofits are complete, achieve an approved green building certification, and an Energy Star Score of 75 or better.
+Energy conservation measures must be designed for the entire project.>>

 Construction Progress Schedule

 <<Provide narrative discussion of the construction period as projected by the general contractor and project architect.
 Indicate if architectural reviewer agrees.
-Typically, an updated Construction Progress Schedule that accurately reflects the month and date of construction start and completion will be needed prior to closing.>>
+Typically, an updated Construction Progress Schedule that accurately reflects the month and date of construction start and completion will be needed prior to closing.
+For Green MIP projects, the project Architect, energy design professional and Green Building Standard Keeper/rater must coordinate with the general contractor to include milestones for the green building inspections.>>

 Conclusion